 These fast and rough 3d printers were critical to the early building activities in Moon Town.
-Powder regolith is sieved through screens into a hopper, which spread nice flat layers of it over a giant crude printing bed.
-Then linear Fresnel lenses run along the bed, focusing sunlight on the bed and melting the powder there into a glassy material.
+Powder regolith is sieved through screens into a hopper, which spreads thin flat layers of it over a giant crude printing bed.
+Then linear Fresnel lenses run along the bed, focusing sunlight to a very thin line across its width and melting the powder there into a glassy material.
 A set of motorized shutters block out portions of the lens, moving around as the lens travels the length of the bed.
 This allows simple flat shapes to be defined.
 Then the hopper spreads another layer of powder and the process is repeated.
 Successive layers allow simple objects to be built up to a depth of about 50 cm.

 The rails that the lens runs along can also accommodate other simple robotic equipment.
 In the SketchFab viewer below, a supplementary round Fresnel lens is shown.
 It can be used to heat spots in the piece being worked on for the purpose of bending, punching, or stamping it.
 When not doing that, this lens can be used to keep a pot of regolith molten, that can then be used to join pieces together.
 Perhaps a cutter tool could be added to the rails, that slices pieces when they have solidified just enough for that to work, thus aiding in making folds or cleaner edges.
 Screens of insulation could be deployed to slow cooling.